pymeshtool

 None - If splitop generates an empty split-list.

-Mesh - The splitted mesh.
+Mesh - The split mesh.

 - Return type: